 Achieved a $750,000 settlement for a teenage girl who sustained second degree burns to her scalp after a hair lightening procedure at a beauty salon.
 The burn left a large bald spot in the back of her head that is quite noticeable.
 Unfortunately, after three surgeries, she still is left with a significant bald spot in the back of her head.
 With this settlement, the young woman will be able to explore hair treatment options she needs to give her greater self-confidence, and assistant her options to reduce the appearance of the bald spot.

-$750,000 settlement for failure to supervise and use a shower chair’s safety devices while showering a developmentally disabled vulnerable adult resulting in her death.
+Achieved a $750,000 settlement for failure to supervise and use a shower chair’s safety devices while showering a developmentally disabled vulnerable adult resulting in her death.

-$700,000 settlement for failure to diagnose and treat carotid artery disease resulting in a catastrophic stroke.
+Achieved a $700,000 settlement for failure to diagnose and treat carotid artery disease resulting in a catastrophic stroke.

 In 2004, as a teenager, C.S completed an Antegrade Continence Enema- Malone (“ACE”) procedure to relieve her chronic constipation and urinary symptoms due to her spina bifida.
 The ACE procedure is a surgical procedure in which allowed C.S. to have a traditional bowel movement.
 The ACE was an irrigation system where C.S. was able to insert a catheter in an opening near her belly button that ran fluid through her bowel to help push the stool through the bowel.
 In 2011, a doctor performed a diagnostic laparoscopy and noted that the appendix was densely adherent to the abdominal wall and that this could be conceivably causing C.S.’s pain.
 The doctor removed the appendix without consulting C.S. or her family about why it was placed where it was.
 Because the appendix was removed, the connection allowing irrigation facilitating rectal stooling was gone.
 As a result, C.S. no longer had independent bowel management and relied on her mother to manually extract stool for approximately 18 months.
 She now has a new bowel evacuation regiment that gives her similar relief, but rather than the irrigation starting near the belly button, the irrigation begins from the rectum.
 Defendants argued that the ACE procedure was not functioning at all, and at best poorly, at the time it was disconnected.
 Defendants argued that the ACE procedure was not going to provide C.S. with assistance with her bowel evacuation much longer and she ultimately was going to need a new system to evacuate her bowel anyway, despite it being disconnected.
 The case settled for $500,000.

-$500,000 settlement for a 46-year-old woman and her husband following a 31-month delay in diagnosing our client’s endometrial cancer.
+Achieved a $500,000 settlement for a 46-year-old woman and her husband following a 31-month delay in diagnosing our client’s endometrial cancer.
 Our client was diagnosed with a genetic condition that increased the likelihood of her developing endometrial cancer.
 Because of that diagnosis she elected to have her uterus, fallopian tubes, and ovaries removed to reduce the likelihood of developing endometrial cancer.
 Tissue from the uterus, fallopian tubes, and ovaries were sent to pathology to diagnose potential cancer following their removal.
 Endometrial cancer was present in the tissue submitted to the pathologist but the pathologist failed to diagnose it, resulting in a delay in diagnosing our client’s cancer.
 The Defendant argued the pathologist’s failure to diagnose the endometrial cancer did not change our client’s prognosis or course of cancer treatment.

 $300,000 settlement resulting from negligent nursing home care for a 56-year-old client who was required to undergo a below-the-knee amputation after a wound on his foot became badly infected.
 In 2010, the client was admitted to a nursing home in Duluth after having a transmetatarsal amputation (surgery to remove part of the forefoot).
 While in the nursing home, the man’s wound dressing became wet, a condition that went unreported for days.
 By the time he was finally evaluated by his physician, his surgical wound had become so necrotic and infected that amputation was the only option.
 The case was challenging, because our client struggled with managing his diabetes and the defendant nursing home argued that, because of the poorly controlled diabetes, he was going to have wound healing difficulties and ultimately need a below-the-knee amputation even if they were not negligent.